epics-modules/lua/docs/libraries/seq-library.md

 {:toc}

 The seq library provides a Lua-native state machine sequencer as an alternative to the EPICS State Notation Language (SNL).
-Programs are defined as state machines with transitions driven by PV values, timers, and event flags.
+Programs define states with transitions driven by PV values, timers, and event flags.

 Programs are registered before iocInit and start automatically in background threads after iocInit completes.
 Multiple programs can run concurrently within the same Lua state using coroutines.

+{: .note }
+> The seq library is a pure Lua file installed to `lib/<arch>/`.
+Call
+> `luaAddModule` in your startup script to make it available via
+> `require`.

 ```lua
 local seq = require("seq")
 ```

-The seq library is a pure Lua file installed to `lib/<arch>/`.
-Use `luaAddModule` to make it available via `require`.

 Creating a Program